Chapter Three: First Blood

 Only two occasions differed.
-In each event, one of the original victims received the Eihwaz symbol and despite being attack they had survived.
+In each event, one of the original victims received the Eihwaz symbol and despite being attacked they had survived.
 But it didn’t stop the ritual.
 Elizabeth frowned as she rearranged the cases according to when they had occurred.
 Ten years seemed to pass before another killing took place except when half the victims were killed.
-Then the next murder had happened five years afterwards.
+Then the next murder had happened five years later.
 What did the captured girl in her dream represent?
-Was she a past Chosen, one of the victims or a survivor?
+Was she a past Chosen, one of the victims, or a survivor?
 None?
 Was she the source of the ritual?

 She checked the date on the last case.
 It occurred five years ago, but both victims had died.
 Had similar events been missed or did something change?
 Was her dream trying to warn her about this?
 Was Dick one of the next victims?
 Elizabeth shook her head.
 It didn’t add up.
 None of the victims had been out of their teens.

 Was he bait?
 Elizabeth bit her lip as she stared at the papers.
 It felt right.
 But who was he the bait for?
 Tim?
-She looked up as David entered the kitchen to make break feast that morning.
-“You’re not going to get in trouble for taking these cases, are you?”
+She looked up as David entered the kitchen to make breakfast that morning.
+“You’re not going to get in trouble for taking these case files, are you?”

-“I could, if, anyone realized that I have the copies.”
-He replied as he pulled out two pans out of the bottom cupboard.
+“I could, if anyone realized that I have the copies.”
+He replied as he pulled two pans out of the bottom cupboard.
 “The chances are slim since the originals have been returned.”
 He glanced back at her.
 “It’s only nine-thirty.
-I’m surprised you’re already up with how late you got home.
+I’m surprised you’re already up, with how late you got home.
 Did you and Tim have a good time?”